MiguelMarcelino/Thoth/scala/cats-effect/io.md

 ### Markers

 `IO.start` and `IO.cancel` are equivalent to doing a thread fork and interrupt operations.
-However, the IO operations return a Fiber, which is a lightweight thread that (similarly to normal threads) can be joined or interrupted.
+However, IO operations return a Fiber, which is a lightweight thread that (similarly to normal threads) can be joined or interrupted.

 `IO.runCancelable` & `IO.unsafeRunCancelable` allow us to interrupt tasks (in both safe and unsafe way).